harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 #### <+artifact.type>

 The type of repository used to add this artifact in the service **Artifacts**.
-For example, Dockerhub, Ecr, or Gcr.
+For example, Docker Hub, ECR, or GCR.

 #### <+artifact.connectorRef>

-The [entity identifier](../20_References/entity-identifier-reference.md) for the connector used to connect to the artifact repo.
+The [entity identifier](../20_References/entity-identifier-reference.md) for the connector used to connect to the artifact repository.

 ![](./static/harness-variables-39.png)